 #1.
 It’s Difficult to Track Results

-The biggest disadvantage of traditional marketing is that it is difficult to measure precisely the results of the campaign.
-By contrast with digital marketing where every click is counted and analyzed, it is almost impossible to learn accurate numbers of how many people have actually seen an outdoor ad, or which segment of the audience better responded to the mails.
+The biggest disadvantage of traditional marketing is that it is difficult to measure the results of a campaign.
+By contrast with digital marketing, where every click is counted and analyzed, it is almost impossible to learn accurate numbers.
+For example, it’s hard to estimate how many people have actually seen an outdoor ad, or which segment of the audience better responded to the mails.

 #2.
 Printing and Distribution Cost a Lot

 Creation of the designs for every promo material, then printing and distributing it requires big investments.
 Moreover, one can’t use one type of visuals for all traditional marketing channels, so promo imagery has to be diverse.
 In the end, marketers have to order a bunch of product pictures and hire a lot of people, which takes a significant part of the budget.

 Let’s be honest, traditional marketing can be quite overwhelming, intrusive and “right in your face”.
 All these street leafleting, “junk mail”, door-to-door promo, and constant commercial rolls on TV get on the nerves of most of us.
 As a result, traditional methods can cause a negative perception of a brand and irritated responses from prospects.

 #4.
 Starting Campaigns Takes Time